dylandoamaral/uptime-card/README.md

 1. Download and copy `uptime-card.js` from the [latest release](https://github.com/dylandoamaral/uptime-card/releases/latest) into your `config/www` directory.

-2. Add the resource reference inside your `configuration.yaml`.
+2. Add the resource reference inside your `configuration.yaml` with URL `/local/uptime-card.js` and type `module`.

 3. Add the custom card to your panel and 🚀.